wevre/code-camp-2023/notes-setup.md

 that makes it worth it for me to pay for it: 1Password has an ssh-agent that can authenticate private keys that you've stored within 1Password.
 This makes it super easy to user your private keys _with a passcode_ and interact with ssh, AWS servers, github, etc.

 4. Install [homebrew](https://brew.sh).
 This is a package manager for the Mac that makes it easy to install many different types of software that you run from the command line.
+Most of items below are installed with homebrew.

 5. The default shell on Mac OS was changed from bash to zsh.
 I prefer bash.
 Here are some [instructions](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba) for installing it with homebrew.